Seagate/cortx-hare/rfc/9/README.md

-6. A patch commit message MUST consist of a single short (less than 50 characters ) line stating the problem ("Problem: ...") being solved, followed by a blank lin e and then the proposed solution ("Solution: ...").
+6. A patch commit message MUST consist of a single short (less than 50 characters ) line stating the problem ("Problem: ...") being solved, followed by a blank line and then the proposed solution ("Solution: ...").

 7. A "Correct Patch" is one that satisfies the above requirements.